thepowersgang/mrustc/README.md

 ===
 This project is an attempt at creating a simple rust compiler in C++, with the ultimate goal of being a separate re-implementation.

-`mrustc` works by compiling assumed-valid rust code (i.e. without borrow checking) into a high-level assembly (currently using C, but LLVM/cretonne or even direct machine code could work) and getting an external code generator to turn that into optimised machine code.
-This works because the borrow checker doesn't have any impact on the generated code, just in checking that the code would be valid.
+`mrustc`'s primary goal is bootstrapping `rustc`, and as such it tends to assume that the code it's compiling is valid (and any errors in the generated code are mrustc bugs).
+Code generation is done by emitting a high-level assembly (currently very ugly C, but LLVM/cretone/GIMPLE/... could work) and getting an external tool (i.e. `gcc`) to do the heavy-lifting of optimising and machine code generation.

 Progress
 --------
 - Supported Targets:
-  - x86-64 linux
+  - x86-64 linux (fully bootstrap tested)
   - (incomplete) x86 windows
-  - (incomplete) x86-64 windows
+  - x86-64 windows (runnable executables, no bootstrap yet)
 - Builds working copies of `rustc` and `cargo` from a release source tarball
   - Supports both rustc 1.19.0 and 1.29.0
 - `rustc` bootstrap tested and validated (1.19.0 validated once, 1.29.0 is repeatable)